 What Licensed Painting Contractor Means in North Carolina

-If you are searching for painting contractors in Asheville NC, the first filter is the simplest one: every legitimate crew working on your home or business must hold an active North Carolina NCLBGC contractor registration.
-That registration verifies the contractor carries the required bond, liability insurance, and workers compensation coverage.
-Anyone painting your house without it is taking your money illegally and shifting all the legal risk onto you.
+If you are searching for painting contractors in Asheville NC, the first filter is the simplest one: any crew bidding a project of $44,000 or more on your home or business must hold an active license from the North Carolina Licensing Board for General Contractors (NCLBGC).
+North Carolina requires a general contractor license at that threshold, and below it a license is not legally required.
+The license confirms the contractor passed the board's exam and meets the state's financial responsibility standards.
+On a larger repaint, anyone working without it is operating outside the law and shifting the legal risk onto you.

-You can verify all three in roughly 90 seconds at the official NCLBGC Verify a Contractor lookup.
+You can verify a license in roughly 90 seconds at the official NCLBGC license lookup.
 The full step-by-step is in our guide to verifying your Asheville painter's contractor license.
-The rest of this article walks through what those checks actually mean, the federal lead-paint side, the seven questions you should ask any contractor in writing, what realistic Asheville pricing looks like in 2026, and the red flags that show up before any work starts.
+The rest of this article walks through what that check actually means, the bond and insurance you should still confirm at any project size, the federal lead-paint side, the seven questions you should ask any contractor in writing, what realistic Asheville pricing looks like in 2026, and the red flags that show up before any work starts.

 The 90-second NCLBGC lookup Walkthrough

-Washington's Department of Labor & Industries publishes every active contractor registration on a free public database.
-You don't need a lawyer or an account — just a browser.
-Here is what the lookup actually tells you when you check a Asheville painter:
+The North Carolina Licensing Board for General Contractors publishes every active license on a free public database.
+You don't need a lawyer or an account, just a browser.
+Here is what the lookup actually tells you when you check an Asheville painter:

-- Registration status.
-Active means the contractor has paid current fees, maintained the required bond, and provided proof of insurance.
-Suspended or expired means stop the conversation.
+- License status.
+Active means the contractor has paid current fees and met the board's financial responsibility requirements.
+Expired, suspended, or revoked means stop the conversation.

-- Workers' compensation account.
-If a crew member falls off a ladder on your property and the contractor doesn't have an active NCLBGC workers' comp account, you (the homeowner) can be held liable for the medical bills under Washington's industrial insurance law.
+- Workers' compensation.
+If a crew member falls off a ladder on your property and the contractor does not carry active workers' compensation coverage, you (the homeowner) can be exposed to the medical bills.
+Confirm coverage before anyone climbs a ladder.

-- NCLBGC license number and registration date.
-The longer the active registration, the easier it is to research history.
-Anything under a year is a yellow flag, not a red one — but you'll want past-job references to compensate.
+- NCLBGC license number and issue date.
+The longer the license has been active, the easier it is to research history.
+A license issued within the last year is a yellow flag, not a red one, but you'll want past-job references to compensate.

 Save a screenshot or PDF of the lookup result.
 If anything goes sideways later, that record is your starting point.

-These three coverages get bundled together in marketing copy, but they protect you against three completely different risks.
+These three protections get bundled together in marketing copy, but they cover three completely different risks, and you should confirm all three on any sizable job.

-The contractor bond is a guarantee fund.
-If the painter accepts a deposit and walks, fails to pay subs (which can result in a mechanic's lien against your property), or breaches contract on warranty work, you file a claim against the bond. $12,000 sounds like a lot until you remember that bond claims line up first-come-first-served — if the contractor stiffs ten customers, only the first to file gets paid in full.
+A contractor bond is a guarantee fund.
+If the painter accepts a deposit and walks, fails to pay subs (which can result in a mechanic's lien against your property), or breaches contract on warranty work, you file a claim against the bond.
+A bond is reassuring, but remember that claims line up first-come-first-served.
+If the contractor stiffs ten customers, only the first to file gets paid in full.
+Ask whether the crew carries one and for how much.

-The workers' comp policy is what protects the painter if they get hurt — and what protects you from being named in a personal-injury suit.
-Asheville has a lot of older two-and-three-story homes, scaffold and ladder work is constant, and Washington's industrial insurance law is one of the strictest in the country.
-If a crew shows up without active NCLBGC workers' comp, the homeowner is the deepest pocket in the room.
+The workers' comp policy is what protects the painter if they get hurt, and what protects you from being named in a personal-injury suit.
+Asheville has a lot of older two-and-three-story homes, scaffold and ladder work is constant, and a fall on your property without coverage can land in your lap.
+If a crew shows up without active workers' compensation coverage, the homeowner is the deepest pocket in the room.
 Don't let anyone work on your property without it.

 EPA Lead-Safe Certification (RRP Rule)